Nothing brings holiday cheer quite like old-fashioned Divinity. Soft and fluffy, sweet and creamy, the name says it all. It’s divine!

 Instructions

-- To make sugar syrup, mix together sugar, water and corn syrup in a heavy-bottomed medium saucepan.
+- In a heavy-bottomed medium (2qt) saucepan, mix together sugar, water and corn syrup.
 Cook the mixture on low heat, stirring continuously until sugar is dissolved.

-- Turn the heat up to medium high and continue to cook the mixture without stirring until it reaches 250°F on candy thermometer.
+- Once the sugar is dissolved, turn the heat up to medium high and continue to cook the mixture without stirring until it reaches 250°F on thermometer.

 - As the syrup approaches 240°F, start whipping the egg whites.

-- To make divinity mixture, in a large mixing bowl with whisk attachment, beat the egg whites until hard peaks form.
+- In a large mixing bowl with whisk attachment, beat the egg whites until hard peaks form.

 - Reduce the speed to low and slowly and continuously pour the hot syrup mixture in to the egg whites.